 A catastrophic plan, otherwise known as catastrophic insurance, is a type of health insurance coverage created by the Affordable Care Act.
 It is only available to people under age 30 or people who cannot afford other health insurance coverage.
 Individuals as well as families may purchase catastrophic plans, but every family member on the plan must be eligible for enrollment in a catastrophic plan.
-In order to enroll in a catastrophic plan, an individual at least 30 years old must obtain certification from an exchange that he or she does not have an affordable coverage option and qualifies for a “hardship exemption.”
+In order to enroll in a catastrophic plan, an individual under the age of 30 must obtain certification from an exchange that he or she does not have an affordable coverage option and qualifies for a “hardship exemption.”
 The following circumstances can qualify people for hardship exemptions:1

-- Eviction in past 6 months or were facing eviction or foreclosure
+- Eviction in past 6 months or facing eviction or foreclosure

 - Shut-off notice from a utility company